nineworldsbooks/nineworldsbooks.github.io/_posts/2013-03-20-the-horizon-is-bright.md

 ---
 layout: post
-title: "The Horizon is bright"
+title: "The horizon is bright"
 description: ""
 category:
 tags: []